-- Healthy weight loss + gut health: a whole food plant based diet is high in fiber, which helps the body with excess weight, and better digestion.
+- Healthy weight loss + gut health: a whole food plant-based diet is high in fiber, which helps the body with excess weight, and better digestion.

 - Lower risk of Type II Diabetes: vegetarians are at an almost 50% decreased risk of diabetes over those on a non-vegetarian diet.

-- A Lower risk for heart disease: a balanced whole food plant based diet significantly lowers the risk for heart disease.
+- A Lower risk for heart disease: a balanced whole food plant-based diet significantly lowers the risk for heart disease.

 - Lower risk for cancer: a study by the US National Library of Medicine showed a 43% reduced risk of cancer in those sticking to a vegetarian diet.

-How to prep whole food plant based meals like a Pro:
+How to Prep Meals like a Pro:

-A huge part of success in whole food plant based eating is knowing how to prep.
+A huge part of success in whole food plant-based eating is knowing how to prep.
 Whole foods are just that, whole.
 That means I need to know how to prep/cook/pair them together (unlike the boxed freezer meal that does all the leg work).
 Here are my pro tips on introducing your family to a lasting new lifestyle:

 - Invest in a few kitchen tools: On a daily basis, I use my blender (Vitamix is my jam!), a food processor, pairing knives, a cast iron skillet, and glass storage containers.

 - Prep ahead: Seriously though… I succeed when I am prepared.
 I get the whole family involved in food prep for the week; my kids also eat better when they help prepare (and decide) what we eat, so it’s a win-win.
 I’ve got great tips for prepping smoothies, prepping snacks for work, and prepping for an entire whole foods, plant-based lifestyle in every seasonal cleanse I’ve created.